roaked/roaked.github.io/content/_index.md

 # **My name is Ricardo**

 I am a senior ML scientist working on deploying end-to-end AI/ML scalable solutions to production for cyber-physical systems.
 My tasks encompass exploratory data analysis and feature engineering to generate explainable results in manufacturing settings.
-Moreover, I am well versed in advanced statistics and Bayesian modeling which enable [uncertainty quantification and overconfidence mitigation](https://ricardochin.com/#uncertainty-quantification-in-bayesian-machine-learning)¹ leading to stronger data-driven insights.
-Alongside, I do research on reinforcement learning, physics informed ML and metaheuristic optimization in the field of robotics.
+Moreover, I am well versed in advanced statistics and Bayesian modeling which enable [uncertainty quantification and overconfidence mitigation](https://ricardochin.com/#uncertainty-quantification-in-bayesian-machine-learning)¹ leading to stronger and more robust data-driven business insights.
+Alongside, I do research on reinforcement learning, physics-informed ML and metaheuristic optimization in the field of robotics.

 I was previously involved with the research team of the [Center of Intelligent Systems](https://csi.idmec.tecnico.ulisboa.pt/) at the [Technical University of Lisbon](https://tecnico.ulisboa.pt/en/) and also with the research group of [the Institute of Materials Science](https://www.tugraz.at/institute/imat/home) at the [Technical University of Graz](https://www.tugraz.at/en/home).
 In addition, I supervised a bachelor thesis at the [University of Leoben](https://www.unileoben.ac.at/en/) with a focus on additive manufacturing within industry applications.

 {{< hint info >}}
 - **Prefered roles:** Senior or Lead DS/MLE/MLS, Solutions/MLOps Architect or DS/AI Tech.
 PM
-- **Languages (B2+):** Portuguese, English, German --- *References and CV on request*
+- **Prefered Region: DACH** --- **Languages (B2+):** Portuguese, English, German --- *References and CV on request*
 {{< /hint >}}

 ## **Uncertainty quantification in Bayesian machine learning**